-(phon).
+1 (phon).
 Migwetch.

 This song talks about the words to the song is (speaking in Native language).
 You don't have to stand up if you don't want to.
 It's okay.
 (Speaking in Native language), we're coming to call you.
 (Speaking in Native language), I am calling you, Creator calling.
 (Speaking in Native language), come home.
 Come home now.
 That's what those words mean.
 (Speaking in Native language), we love you, we love you.
 Come home, come home.
 That's what those words mean; okay?
 Agose.
 Migwetch.

+(MUSICAL PRESENTATION)

-(MUSICAL PRESENTATION) MS. MARY: The Creator is calling for our relatives to come home from that water.
+MS. MARY: The Creator is calling for our relatives to come home from that water.
 These puffs of smoke that were spiralling out, those words that came from those bubbles from the Water Spirit.
 Agose.

 MS. DEBBIE REID: Agose.
 Migwetch.
+First,

-First, I'd like to recognize that Commissioner Eyolfson had to leave the room.
-He's in hearings, private hearings, and he didn't want the family to not wait for him for too long.
-So, just -- he sends his apologies for leaving in the middle of the opening.
+I'd like to recognize that Commissioner Eyolfson had to

+leave the room.
+He's in hearings, private hearings, and he

+didn't want the family to not wait for him for too long.

+So, just -- he sends his apologies for leaving in the

+middle of the opening.

-I'm now going to ask Annie if she would liketo do an opening prayer.
+I'm now going to ask Annie if she would like to do an opening prayer.

-24 MS. ANNIE BOWKETT: Thank you.
-Welcome to 25 our traditional Qu'liq all of you.
-If we have a break or something, just come up and see it, and -- or ask questions.
+1 something, just come up and see it, and -- or ask questions.
 You are more welcome.
-This is -- this Qu'liq is the part of our gathering and being in one together.
-Thank you.

-5 I will say a prayer in my dialect, in 6 Inuktitut, and to the Creator.
-We have one who help us 7 through our life and the Creator looks after us for 8 everything, and right now in these families and all of us, 9 I'll ask him to help us in my own dialect.
-(Speaking in 10 Native language).
+This is -- this Qu'liq 2 3 is the part of our gathering and being in one together.
+4 Thank you.
+I will say a prayer in my dialect, in 5 6 Inuktitut, and to the Creator.
+We have one who help us 7 through our life and the Creator looks after us for everything, and right now in these families and all of us, 8 9 I'll ask him to help us in my own dialect.
+(Speaking in Native language).
+10 Thank you.

-Thank you.
 Thank you, Creator.
-Be with these families as they will tell their own stories, and be with us all.
+Be with 11 these families as they will tell their own stories, and be 12 13 with us all.
 Creator, we thank you.
 Amen.
 Thank you.

-MS. DEBBIE REID: Thank you, Annie.
-So, now I'm going to turn it over to Christa, but before I do, I would just like to remind you that this is now part of the hearings, and if you have cell phones, please remember to either turn them off or put them on vibrate.
+14 MS. DEBBIE REID: Thank you, Annie.
+So, now 15 I'm going to turn it over to Christa, but before I do, I would just like to remind you that this is now part of the 16 17 hearings, and if you have cell phones, please remember to 18 either turn them off or put them on vibrate.
 Thank you very much.
 Christa.

-20 Hearing # 1

-21 Witnesses: Alaya McIvor, Sheryl McIvor and Justine Strong,

-22 In relation to Roberta McIvor

-23 Heard by Commissioner Michèle Audette

-24 Commission Counsel: Christa Big Canoe
+19 20 Hearing # 1 21 Witnesses: Alaya McIvor, Sheryl McIvor and Justine Strong, In relation to Roberta McIvor 22 23 Heard by Commissioner Michèle Audette 24 Commission Counsel: Christa Big Canoe

-25 Registrar: Bryan Zandberg
+Registrar: Bryan Zandberg